kiosion/svelte-breakpoints/README.md

 # svelte-breakpoints
-Svelte component and helper function for creating easy dynamic layouts with CSS media queries.
+Svelte component and helper functions for creating easy dynamic layouts with CSS media queries.

 > [!Important]
 > Since this package relies on CSS Media Query Listeners, content outside the Default slot is *not* rendered server-side.
 If you need conditional layouts based on screen sizes, and need SSR compatibility, use CSS `@media` queries in your styles instead.

 > [!Note]
 > v1.0 is currently in progress, and includes a rewrite of the component and helper function for use with Svelte v5's Runes.
-The current version is still available in the [`v0` branch](https://github.com/kiosion/svelte-breakpoints/tree/v0).
+This readme references new functionality not present in the current version - the current version can be found under the [`v0` branch](https://github.com/kiosion/svelte-breakpoints/tree/v0).

 ## Installation
 Install using yarn / pnpm / npm: